 • Light the night: exterior lights make a home more visible and make any intruder think twice about getting caught.
 Home invaders prefer easy targets.

 • Fences: “Good fences make good neighbors” wrote Robert Frost.
 And good fences tell intruders” we know you’re there and we are ready”.
 Criminals seek easy targets, fences make entry more difficult.

 • Armed resistance: in today’s increasingly violent world armed intrusions are on an upswing.
 Responsible citizens are acquiring firearms, the training how to use them effectively and teaching everyone in the house about safe handing.
 Safety and security are essential in having firearms in the home.
+This includes knowing how to shoot a gun, knowing how to maintain a gun (which requires basic knowledge of gun anatomy), and knowing how to safely store a gun.
 There are many devices which keep a firearm secure and make them rapidly available for use.
 Some are digital and secured by personal code or key.
 Many homeowners have chosen shotguns as their prime home defense weapon and with good reason.
 A shotgun can be used at close range and take out several attackers.
 Most magazines have sufficient capacity for the purpose and tactical, short barreled shotguns are readily available from several quality manufacturers and at remarkably low cost.
 And a shotgun can be used by just about anyone who has the training and determination to “not to be a victim”.

 For more tips about securing your home, make sure you check out our article on how to prevent a home invasion (and how to survive one if it actually happens).